secdevops-cuse/CyberRange/README.md

 [Program Solicitation NSF 17-573](https://www.nsf.gov/pubs/2017/nsf17573/nsf17573.htm) aims to make advancements in informal STEM learning.

+# Mission Statement

-The Cyber Range has 22 AMI's available .
+The Cyber Range has 22 AMI's available.

-The next major milestone requires a project proposal draft being submitted for review.

 The ultimate goal is to provide an opensource hostile environment leveraging hundreds of known vulnerable assets & configurations. from  minimize the effort needed to create a maximum  goal is to emulate the quality in the [Syracuse University Cyber SEED Labs](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/)

-# Mission Statement

 This open-source research lab provides a bootstrap learning platform for Technologists studying any one of the "Big-3" technology domains.
 The Width & Depth of these domains require a documented